weaveworks/ignite/README.md

 # SSH into the VM
 ignite ssh my-vm

-# Inside the VM you can check that the kernel version is different, and the IP address came from the Docker bridge
+# Inside the VM you can check that the kernel version is different, and the IP address came from the container
 # Also the memory is limited to what you specify, as well as the vCPUs
 > uname -a
 > ip addr